fnsneuralsimulator/FNS-simulator/README.md

 To run FNS with Docker, you can use the public Docker Hub image:
 `docker run --rm -v $(pwd)/[SIMULATION_FOLDER]:/usr/local/fns/[SIMULATION_FOLDER] -it --name fns fnsneuralsimulator/fns-simulator:latest fns [SIMULATION_FOLDER/EXPERIMENT]`

 You can also compile the FNS simulator through the docker image:

 `docker run --rm -v $(pwd)/.m2/:/root/.m2 -it --name fns fnsneuralsimulator/fns-simulator:latest compile_fns`

-where [SIMULATION_FOLDER] is the folder which contains the simulation packages, and [EXPERIMENT] is the package which contains the set of configuration files for a single simulation
+where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation, and `.m2` is the directory for your maven repositories

 Please refer to the [user guide](https://docs.google.com/document/d/1-oJK6dzu6KIggYonajqVq8xA6mUZ3ZZdBMq7zVMyTcA/export?format=pdf) for additional information.